Frequently Asked Construction Litigation Questions

 All sorts of disputes arise from construction projects which necessitate the need to work with a construction lawyer.
 Some construction disputes involve personal injuries, such as when a malfunctioning tool causes an injury.
 Other construction disputes involve a homeowner suing a contractor for poor workmanship.
 Another common construction issue occurs when a mechanics lien is placed on a construction project.
 Regardless of the type of dispute, construction litigation can be complex, and you would be well-advised to work with an experienced construction lawyer

 Mechanics liens in Illinois are governed by the Illinois Mechanics Lien Act.
 The purpose of the Act is to ensure that general and subcontractors who provide labor, material, fixtures, or machinery to improve real estate receive payment for their services and materials.
-Mechanics’ lien disputes are complex.
-If a contractor has placed a mechanics lien on your home, or if you are a contractor who needs to place a mechanics lien, do yourself a favor and work with a construction lawyer.
+Mechanic lien disputes are generally complex: if a contractor has placed a mechanics lien on a property you own or if you are a contractor who needs to place a mechanics lien, do yourself a favor and begin working with a construction lawyer immediately.

-My fees depend on the underlying construction issue.
-For cases involving injuries because of a construction accident, I represent the injured parties on a contingent basis.
-This means that I do not recover a fee unless I am successful in resolving the case.
-In cases concerning construction disputes, I typically bill clients on an hourly basis.
+Attorney fees, especially in the construction context, typically depend on the underlying issue.
+For example, I represent injured construction workers on a contingent basis which means that I do not recover a fee unless and until I am successful in resolving the case.
+Conversely, in issues involving poor workmanship or mechanics liens or other issues, I represent clients on an hourly basis.